 Mr. Sexton’s outside activities includes consulting with small and medium enterprises (SME's), agribusinesses, and non-profit organizations in the areas of corporate and SBU strategy, human resource planning, policies and procedures, branding and organizational communication (including social media).
 He has worked with the City of Seagoville, Texas on strategic direction, capital improvements, and tax base planning.
 Mr. Sexton has also worked with the City of Denton, Texas employees in the areas of business writing and communication.
 Additionally, he has worked with the Combined Law Enforcement Agencies of Texas (CLEAT) in providing survey design and interpretation services for law enforcement agencies.

 Mr. Sexton is currently the co-sponsor of the Entrepreneurship and Family Business club (EFB) along with Dr. Elisabeth Struckell.
-He was the faculty advisor for the student Family Business Initiative for Entrepreneurship (FBIE) Club as part of the wider initiative in the College of Business (2014 – 2015).
+He was the faculty advisor for the student Family Business Initiative for Entrepreneurship (FBIE) Club as part of the wider initiative in the college (2014 – 2015).
 The group is active in the Denton community and co-sponsors networking events.
 He was formally the advisor for the Students In Free Enterprise/ ENACTUS (SIFE) organization (2007 – 2014).
 The SIFE/ ENACTUS team competed at the regional event in March 2012, taking second place in league and “Rookie of the Year” honors.
 The UNT team advanced to the national competition in May (Kansas City, Mo.) and were awarded “National Rookie of the Year 2012.”
 Additionally, he has been the sponsor of UNT Primal Parkour student group since 2013.

 AWARDS, NOMINATIONS, AND HONORS